blinkk/amagaki/website/content/docs/content-management/content-types.md

 Amagaki supports the following content types:

 *   JSON
 *   MD
 *   YAML

-Markdown content supports front matter.
-Front matter is used to define additional data for Markdown documents, and can be used to specify a document’s URL, template, or other properties.
+All "long-form" content types support front matter.
+Front matter is used to define additional metadata for documents, and can be used to specify a document’s URL, template, or other properties.

 Here’s what a Markdown document with front matter may look like:

 ```
 ---